 To me, the perfect gluten-free chocolate chip cookie is chewy, gooey and has that perfect chocolate-to-dough ratio.

 The perfect cookie is warm, fresh out of the oven and even slightly undercooked to ensure it’s extra gooey and chewy.

 The perfect cookie also has that delicious homemade taste that you can’t get from store-bought cookies … and, as a bonus, homemade cookies come complete with that intoxicating sweet doughy scent that wafts in your house all day long.

-So when Happy Egg Co. asked me to use their eggs to create what I think is a contender for the perfect gluten-free chocolate chip cookie, I accepted the challenge.
+So when Happy Egg Co. asked me to use its eggs to create what I think is a contender for the perfect gluten-free chocolate chip cookie, I accepted the challenge.

-How to Make a Gooey Gluten-Free Chocolate Chunk Cookie
+How to Make a Gooey Gluten-Free Chocolate Chip Cookie

-Making these gooey gluten-free chocolate chunk cookies is quite easy to do and contains ingredients you probably already have at home.
+Making these gooey gluten-free chocolate chip cookies is quite easy to do and contains ingredients you probably already have at home.
 Let’s get started!

 First you’ll want to cream together the granulated sugar, light brown sugar and butter and then add your eggs and vanilla extract.